Legal Foundations: A new way of thinking

 Law schools teach the foundations of law—transactional, statutory, constitutional, and administrative.
 You learn the fundamental cases, precedents, and modes of analysis related to tort, contract, criminal, civil, property, and other areas of law.
 Many of these courses are taken in the first year, and many cover subjects tested after law school on the bar exam.

-At Mitchell Hamline, we integrate core skills, doctrine, and professionalism in teaching you how to think like a lawyer as you build your fundamental understanding of the law.
+At Mitchell Hamline, we integrate core skills, doctrine, and professionalism to teach you how to think like a lawyer as you build your fundamental understanding of the law.
 Our foundational courses are always paired with skills training that allows a deeper understanding of the law and its connection to practice.
 Instead of simply Contracts, for example, our 1L course is Contracts: Transactional Analysis.

 - Team teaching means professors communicate, collaborate, and develop first-year capstone experiences

-- The concurrent skills and simulations course Lawyering connects all your Legal Foundations courses
+- The concurrent skills and simulations course Legal Writing connects all your Legal Foundations courses

 - Sequencing of courses reinforces and enhances student learning